AmanSinghNp/Mini-JavaScript-Projects/Physics-engine/README.md

 Start with the [Bouncing Balls Demo](demos/bouncing-balls/) for dramatic physics, or jump into the [Breakout Game](demos/breakout/) for classic gameplay!

 _Built with modern JavaScript, HTML5 Canvas, and a passion for physics simulation._

+## License

+Open source under the MIT License.
+See the root `LICENSE` file in the repository for full details.